Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Flexibility of Input in NGAS - The square-well approximation

-which ensures the physical requirement of absolute confinement of the system between the (infinite) potential barriers.
-For $~~|x|< a,$ the normalized eigen-functions vanishing on the boundary of the potential-well are given by:
+which ensures the physical requirement of absolute confinement of the system within the infinite potential barriers.
+For $|x|< a$, the normalized eigenfunctions, which vanish at the boundary of the potential well, are given by: and,